HOV / HOT (Express) Lanes Frequently Asked Questions (FAQs)

 - Offers increased enforcement of the HOV Lane system

-- Revenue generated from tolls contributes to the operation, maintenance and enforcement costs of the METRO HOT Lanes
+- Revenue generated from tolls contributes to the operation, maintenance and enforcement costs of the METRO HOT (Express) Lanes

-prominently displayed along each corridor.
+prominently displayed at the entrances of each corridor.

-METRO actively monitors the lanes to ensure optimal travel times for existing HOV Lane users, as well those using the METRO HOT Lanes.
+METRO actively monitors the lanes to ensure optimal travel times for existing HOV Lane users, as well those using the METRO HOT (Express) Lanes.

-Entrances are the same as existing HOV Lane access points.
+A: Entrances are the same as existing HOV Lane access points.

 TxDOT’s TxTAG or the